tspyrosk/osr-data-augmentation/README.md

 The three scripts should be run in sequence and the output of each script should be placed in the folder expected by the next as described in the `Inputs` section.

+`res_logs_30_runs.log` shows the consolidated result logs that were presented in the paper over 30 independently seeded runs.

 ### Inputs

 `input/shaver-shell-full-all-classes-v2`: should contain the original dataset with three classes good, interrupted and double print